Librium Addiction Treatment

 Detox and withdrawal

 The actual treatment phase of the program can last from 21 days to several months, depending on the severity of the Librium addiction.
 Residential treatment programs are typically structured with scheduled meal times, group therapy sessions, 12-step meetings and individual clinical therapy sessions.
 Many rehabs also offer yoga, meditation, and therapies involving art, music or pets.
-Treatment is focused on learning new habits, attitudes and behaviors in recovery, including stress management.
+Treatment is focused on learning new habits, attitudes and behaviors in recovery, including stress management, relapse prevention, and addressing underlying mental health issues.

 When the former Librium user is discharged from rehab, a representative from their treatment center will provide them with support contact numbers and other recovery information.
 Outpatient programs are often suggested for the first weeks after rehab to help the newly recovering addict transition back to their life.
 Participation in a 12-step program is encouraged as these groups provide the former user with fellowship and accountability.

 Outpatient treatment services are usually offered through a clinic, hospital or private doctor’s office.
+Additionally, most treatment centers offer aftercare programs, including outpatient treatment.
 These programs are an ideal option for someone with a mild addiction who requires minimal supervision during detox and withdrawal.
 Outpatient programs are also a good option for those who have responsibilities preventing them from going to inpatient rehab.
+However, it is always critical to have a conversation with a treatment provider to determine the proper level of care for each patient.

-During outpatient treatment, former users meet with treatment professionals for several hours each day.
-They participate in individual and group therapy sessions, and attend classes on meditation and relaxation.
+During outpatient treatment, former users meet with treatment providers for several hours each day.
+They participate in individual and group therapy sessions, and attend classes on meditation, relaxation, relapse prevention, and coping skills.
 The former Librium user then returns to their own home or a sober living residence in the evening.

 Ongoing therapy has proven successful in helping former users maintain sobriety.